 We have studied the possibility of wastewater treatment in a system of urban agriculture based on stabilization ponds and duckweed producing ponds for fish breeding.
-The goal of the study was double : a check up of the treatment potential of duckweed under African conditions and an estimation of the possibilities of nutrient valorisation in a duckweed - Tilapia agro-sanitary system.
+The goal of the study was on one hand a check up of the treatment potential of duckweed under African conditions and on other hand estimation of financial possibilities of nutrient recovery in a duckweed - Tilapia agro-sanitary system.

 We used a small pilot system at the university of Niamey (Niger), composed of 3 ponds with microphytes and 3 ponds covered with duckweed.
 The duckweed was harvested 3 times a week and fed to Tilapia in adjacent pond.
-The ponds were fed with 3.5 m3/day of wastewater, corresponding to a global charge of 1.1 kg-BOD5/day or 130 kg/ha/day.
+The ponds were fed with 3.5 m^3 /day of wastewater, corresponding to a global charge of 1.1 kg-BOD^5 /day or 130 kg/ha/day.
 The first results give a relatively good efficiency for standard parameters like DCO and DBO : (about 70 %) and for nutrients N and P (about 80 %).
 Excellent pathogen removal of 4 log units (>99.95%) satisfied the discharge norms for agricultural reuse.
-Mean duckweed productivity was about 25 000 kg/ha/month depending on the nutrient charge.
-The first results of Tilapia farming predict a good production : $475 \text{ kg}{w.w.}/ha/month$.
-The global benefits of such a system for 5000 inhabitant equivalents might be about $1000 \notin /month$.
+Mean duckweed productivity was about $25 \text{ 10}^3 \text{ kg/ha/month}$ depending on the nutrient charge.
+The results of Tilapia farming gave a satisfactory production of $475 \text{ kg}{w.w.}$ /ha/month.
+The global benefits of such a system might be about 1000 C/month for a unit treating 5000 inhabitant equivalents.